milanbalazs/detti_db_server/README.md

 :Return: `True` if the setting is successful else `False`

 Note:
- - If you want to set a non-supported value type, you will get a warning message and the value won't be store to DB.
+ - If you want to set a non-supported value type, you will get a warning message, and the value won't be store to DB.
 Eg.:
    - ```python
      detti_db["test_key"] = (1, 2, 3)  # Try to store Tuple type